Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 A software developer at a consulting company that provided services to Alibaba built a custom web crawler.
 The crawler scraped user data from Taobao, Alibaba’s massive e-commerce platform, for eight months before detection.

 In China, phone numbers are tied to real identities because registration requires valid government ID.
 This makes phone number exposure particularly dangerous.
 The scraped data makes account takeover and social engineering easier.
-Doxxing is another risk.
+It also opens up doxxing.

 The developer and a colleague received three-year prison sentences.
 While passwords weren’t exposed, the combination of usernames and phone numbers provides enough information for targeted attacks.